Charles Musès

 Charles Arthur Muses (/ˈmʌsᵻs/; 28 April 1919 - 26 August 2000), was a mathematician, cyberneticist and esoteric philosopher who wrote articles and books under various pseudonyms (including Musès, Musaios, Kyril Demys, Arthur Fontaine, Kenneth Demarest and Carl von Balmadis).
 He founded the Lion Path, a shamanistic movement.
-He held unusual and controversial views relating to mathematics, physics, philosophy, and many other fields.
+His views relating to mathematics, physics, philosophy, and many other fields are considered visionary by some scholars while being controversial to others.

-Biography
+Early life and education

 Muses was born in Jersey City, New Jersey, and grew up in Long Island, New York.
-His father abandoned the family when Muses was a young boy forcing his mother to support Muses and a large, extended family on a school teacher's salary.
-Years later he would remark in lectures that if his mother had not had an overarching faith in "young Charlie" he might never have been able to escape the confines of his impoverished youth.
+His father abandoned the family when Muses was a young boy.
+Muses mother supported him and their large extended family on a school teacher's salary.
+Years later he would remark in lectures that if his mother had not had an overarching faith in his abilities he might never have been able to escape the confines of his impoverished youth.